vercel/next.js/docs/basic-features/data-fetching/get-static-props.md

 ## Write server-side code directly

-As `getStaticProps` runs only on the server-side, it will never run on the client-side.
+As `getStaticProps` runs only on the server-side on build time, it will never run on the client-side.
 It won’t even be included in the JS bundle for the browser, so you can write direct database queries without them being sent to browsers.

 This means that instead of fetching an **API route** from `getStaticProps` (that itself fetches data from an external source), you can write the server-side code directly in `getStaticProps`.